 Connell has produced a major work of synthesis and scholarship which will be of unique value to students and professionals in sociology, politics, psychology, women's studies, gay studies, and to anyone interested in sexual politics.

 About the author

-Bob Connell is Professor of Sociology at Macquarie University, Australia.
-His previous publications include Ruling Class, Ruling Culture (1977), Class Structure in Australian History (1980), and Making the Difference (1982).
+Raewynn Connell is Professor Emerita of Sociology at the University of Sydney, Australia.
+Her previous publications include Ruling Class, Ruling Culture (1977), Class Structure in Australian History (1980), and Making the Difference (1982).